Qualifying For A Mortgage: The Basics

 There are three major types of government loans:

 - VA loans: VA loans are backed by the Department of Veterans Affairs.
-You can buy a home with no down payment with a VA loan.
+Generally, you can buy a home with no down payment with a VA loan.

-- FHA loans: FHA loans are insured by the Federal Housing Administration.
+- FHA loans: FHA loans are insured by the Federal Housing Administration (FHA).
 FHA loans have looser credit score and income requirements and can allow you to get a mortgage with as little as 3.5% down.

-Ready for a mortgage?
-The first step is to get loan preapproval.
-Preapprovals tell you how much money you can get in a home loan and can help you begin shopping for your perfect property.
-You can get started on the purchase process with Rocket Mortgage.
+If you feel you’re ready for a mortgage, the next step is to apply with a lender.
+This part of the process is often called preapproval.
+Applying will tell you how much money you can get in a home loan and can help you begin shopping for your perfect property.
 Create a plan of action and put it into place today if you think you need more time to improve your finances before you apply.

 Home Buying - 6-minute read